 By increasing the number of authorized but unissued shares of our Common Stock, the reverse split could, under certain circumstances, have an anti-takeover effect, although this is not the purpose or intent of our Board.
 The proposed increase in the authorized number of shares of Common Stock could have other effects on our stockholders, depending upon the exact nature and circumstances of any actual issuances of authorized but unissued shares.
 An increase in our outstanding shares could potentially deter takeovers, including takeovers that our Board has determined are not in the best interest of our stockholders, in that additional shares could be issued (within the limits imposed by applicable law) in one or more transactions that could make a change in control or takeover more difficult.
-For example, we could issue additional shares so as to dilute the stock ownership or voting rights of persons seeking to obtain control without our agreement.
-Similarly, the issuance of additional shares to certain persons allied with our management could have the effect of making it more difficult to remove our current management by diluting the stock ownership or voting rights of persons seeking to cause such removal.
-The reverse split therefore may have the effect of discouraging unsolicited takeover attempts.
-By potentially discouraging initiation of any such unsolicited takeover attempts, the reverse split may limit the opportunity for our stockholders to dispose of their shares at the higher price generally available in takeover attempts or that may be available under a merger proposal.
+For example, we could issue additional shares to certain persons allied with our management could have the effect of making it more difficult to remove our current management by diluting the stock ownership or voting rights of persons seeking to obtain control without or remove our current management by diluting the stock ownership or voting rights of persons seeking to cause such removal.
+The reverse split may limit the opportunity for our stockholders to dispose of their shares at the higher price generally available in takeover attempts or that may be available under a merger proposal.
 However, the Board is not aware of any attempt to take control of our business and the Board has not considered the reverse split to be tool to be utilized as a type of anti-takeover device.